24 Best Financial Blogs: You Need for Getting Ahead in 2025

 My Wife Quit Her Job is written by a husband and wife team.
 The author, Kevin Denny, and his wife Kristin quit their jobs to travel the world with their six children.

-They document how they, and you, can work from home and they share fantastic financial financial tips.
+They document how they, and you, can work from home and they share fantastic financial tips.

 View Blog: My Wife Quit Her Job